Contact Us

 💡

-Hint: All the following terms are in alphabetical order
+Hint: The terms are in alphabetical order

 CCT: Correlated Color Temperature (Kelvin)

-Coverage
+Coverage (PAR maps)

 Coverage defines the grow light’s ability to illuminate an area effectively.
 It is often compared using PAR maps (also called PPFD footprint charts or PPFD maps) that contain different measurements across an area at a certain height of the grow light.